Profile information Account settings

 • National Insurance - essentially the same across the UK

-• capital gains tax - essentially the same across the UK
+• capital gains tax (CGT) - essentially the same across the UK

-• inheritance tax - essentially the same across the UK
+• inheritance tax (IHT) - essentially the same across the UK

 What is income tax?

-Income tax is paid on most types of income, including:
+Scottish income tax is paid on most types of income, including (but not limited to):

-The amount of income tax you must pay depends on how much taxable income you receive (ie your total income across all the types of income set out above).
-Different rates of income tax have to be paid on different levels of earning, called ‘tax bands’.
+The amount of income tax you must pay depends on how much taxable income you receive (ie your total income across all the types of eligible income, including those set out above).
+Different rates of income tax have to be paid on different levels of earning.
+These are called tax bands.

-There is a UK-wide personal allowance which, as of 6 April 2022, is £12,570.
+Most people UK-wide will have an income tax Personal Allowance which is £12,570 for the 2024/25 tax year that starts on 6 April 2024.
 This means that you do not have to pay any income tax on the portion of your income below this threshold.
-Above this threshold, you must pay gradually increasing rates of income tax which, under the Scotland Act 2016, are set specifically for Scotland.
+Above this threshold you must pay income tax at gradually increasing rates which, under the Scotland Act 2016, are set specifically for Scotland.

-In Scotland, income tax is paid either by your employer on your behalf using the Pay As You Earn (PAYE) system, or by you via the Self Assessment process.
-HM Revenue & Customs collect the tax and pay it to the devolved Scottish Government.
+In Scotland, income tax is paid either by your employer on your behalf using the Pay As You Earn (PAYE) system or by you via the Self Assessment process.
+HM Revenue & Customs (HMRC) collects the tax and pays it to the devolved Scottish Government.

 To learn more about income tax, including the rates it is paid at, when it must be paid, and how the PAYE and Self Assessment processes work, read Income tax in Scotland.

-You can estimate your income tax using the Government's income tax calculator.
+You can estimate your income tax liability using the Government's income tax calculator.

 What is National Insurance?

-National Insurance (NI) is a UK-wide tax that must be paid to qualify for the State Pension and certain benefits, including Jobseeker’s Allowance (JSA) and Employment Support Allowance (ESA).
+National Insurance (NI) is a UK-wide tax which must usually be paid in order for someone to qualify for the State Pension and certain other state benefits, for example, Jobseeker’s Allowance (JSA) and Employment Support Allowance (ESA).

 What is capital gains tax?

-Capital gains tax (CGT) is a UK-wide tax paid on the profits made when an asset (eg a house or a share) is disposed of.
-‘Disposing’ of an asset includes selling it, giving it away, swapping it, or receiving compensation for it (eg if it is destroyed).
+Capital gains tax (CGT) is a UK-wide tax paid on the profits made when an asset is disposed of (eg a house or a share).
+Disposing of an asset includes selling it, giving it away, swapping it, or receiving compensation for it (eg if it is destroyed).

 For more information on CGT, including a breakdown of how to calculate how much CGT you must pay on a disposal, read Capital gains tax.